contao/docs/docs/manual/layout/site-structure/configure-pages.en.md

 Contao automatically creates an XML sitemap from the page structure of the website that can be read and analyzed by Google.
 To submit the sitemap URL to Google you need a Google account.

 Which pages are included in the XML sitemap can be controlled by the Robots tag in the [Metadata](#metadata).
+To prevent a page from being included in the XML sitemap, you can set the robots tag to the value "noindex,nofollow" under metadata.

 **Create an XML Sitemap:** Here you activate the creation of the XML Sitemap.